 This is an interesting question that has several dimensions.
 Generally speaking, research has ignored the question of optimality, and confined itself to noting the risk incentive problems arising from bonuses.
-Research into optimal contracts, on the other hand, has generally predicted remuneration contracts that are not bonus-like (Bhattacharya and Pfleiderer [1985], and Stoughton [1993]).
+Research into optimal contracts, on the other hand, has generally predicted remuneration contracts that are not bonus-like (Bhattacharya and Pfleiderer (1985), Stoughton (1993)).
 There are two ways in which observed (bonus-like) contracts differ from optimal contracts in the literature.
 First, the optimal contracts are not always increasing.
 A trader whose profits are "too large" will be penalized: this is because such profits are more likely to arise by mistake (as the result of a wildly inaccurate prediction of asset values) rather than as a result of a good analysis of the situation.
-This is the case in Bhattacharya and Pfleiderer (1985), for example, where the optimal reward function is quadratic.
-In reality, however, one can point to many cases where traders were simply rewarded for very large profits when, in retrospect, managers would have done better to react negatively and to investigate the source of these profits more carefully (it is only fair to say that managers of financial firms are well aware of this problem and invariably claim that they do take it into account).
+This is the case in Bhattacharya and Pfleiderer

+(1985) for example, where the optimal rewards function is quadratic.
+In reality, however, one can point to many cases where traders were simply rewarded for very large profits when, in retrospect, managers would have done better to react negatively and to investigate the source of these profits more carefully (it is only fair to say that managers of financial forms are well aware of this problem and invariably claim that they do take it into account).

 Secondly, the optimal contracts in the literature involve payments from the trader to the firm (in the case of bad performance) as well as payments from the firm to the trader (in the case of good performance).
 It is not clear why such contracts are rarely seen in practice.
-Some firms have tried to force traders' bonuses to be retained within the firm for some years-effectively allowing part of the bonus to be reclaimed later in case of poor performance-but these efforts have met with resistance in the labor market.
+Some firms have tried to force traders' bonuses to be retained within the firm for some years - effectively allowing part of the bonus to be reclaimed later in case of poor performance - but these efforts have met with resistance in the labour market.

-Dow and Gorton (1997b) present a model of optimal contracting in which traders cannot be forced to make payments to the firm in case of poor performance, and hence the optimal contract has a bonus-like element.
+Dow and Gorton (1997) present a model of optimal contracting where traders cannot be forced to make payments to the firm in case of poor performance, and hence the optimal contract has a bonus-like element.
 In that model, even though the option-like contract is optimal among the feasible alternatives, it induces traders to trade excessively and take on more risk.

-C. Incentive Problems for Bank Management
+6.3 Incentive Problems for Bank Management

 The above discussion of agency and incentive problems has focused on individual traders (or trading desks).
-As such, it is within the standard incentive-contracting paradigm.
+As such it is within the standard incentive-contracting paradigm.
 However, as I have argued above, an interesting and somewhat different problem is the problem of incentives for bank management: does bank management have an incentive to take on too much risk?
-This problem seems more important because, after all, each time an individual trader takes excessive risk, there is a failure of management that did not prevent, or may have encouraged, the risk-taking.
-Postmortems of notorious trading losses such as Barings in 1994, Herstatt in 1974, NatWest Markets in 1997, and UBS in 1997 tend to emphasize that the failure is as much a failure of control on the part of management as a failure of a single trader's position.
+This problem seems more important because after all, every time an individual trader takes excessive risk, there is a failure of management that did not prevent, or may have encouraged, the risk-taking.
+Post-mortems of notorious trading losses such as Barings 1994, Herstatt 1976, Nat West Markets 1997, UBS 1997 tend to emphasize that the failure is as much a failure of control on the part of management, as a failure of a single trader's position.

 On the other hand, losses that cannot be ascribed to out-of-control individuals (or small groups) are often blamed on poor management.
-For example, Yamaichi Securities' failure in 1997 was the culmination of a series of structural problems in the firm's corporate culture.
-Among these, exposure of the firm's connection with racketeers dealt a humiliating blow to its prestige and to its management's credibility.
-Perhaps equally important was the exposure of accounting irregularities resulting from Yamaichi Securities' acceding to compensation demands from corporate clients for trading losses.
+For example, Yamaichi's 1997 failure was the culmination of a series of structural problems in the firm's corporate culture.
+Among these, exposure of the firm's connection with sokaiya racketeers dealt a humiliating blow to its prestige and to its management's credibility.
+Perhaps equally important was the exposure of accounting irregularities resulting from Yamaichi acceding to compensation demands from corporate clients for trading losses.